 You will have the opportunity to speak French in the classroom and in small conversation groups once a week.
 Your lessons will be delivered by native speakers.
 There will be opportunities to take part in a one-week residential trip in the first year and a week of work experience in the second year.

-At Advanced Subsidiary Level (One year course) you will learn more about the French Speaking world looking at artistic culture such as music and its impact on pop culture, cinema and tourism.
-You will also cover the recent changes in family structure, cyber-society as well as the place of voluntary work in the French Speaking world.
-Added to this you will have the opportunity to study a French film.
+At AS you will learn more about the French speaking world looking at artistic culture such as music and its impact on pop culture, cinema and tourism.
+You will also cover the recent changes in family structure, cyber-society as well as the place of voluntary work in the French speaking world and studying a French film.

-At A Level you will cover the same themes as the Advanced Subsidiary level but in more details in your first year and in your second year you will develop ‘un œil critique’ on some more complex issues including multiculturalism, immigration and the prison system in the ‘Francophonie’.
-The study of a French book and an independent research project on a subject of personal interest will complete your course.
+At A Level you will cover the same themes as the AS/one year course, but in more detail.
+In your second year you will develop ‘un œil critique’ on some more complex issues including multiculturalism, immigration and the prison system in the ‘Francophonie’.
+The study of a French book and an independent research project on a subject of personal interest which will be assessed in the Speaking component will complete your course.